This is step 2 of 3 of Exporting an InDesign layout to a Digital article in Studio.

 Step 1.
 Access the Articles panel: Window > Articles.

-Step 2.
-Create a new article named PrintToDigital, add all frames to it that need to be exported and arrange them in the right order.
+- Add all frames to each article that need to be exported, and arrange them in the right order.

 Note about why the order should be changed: During import, the text from the InDesign Article will be converted to components of a Digital article.
 This is typically done by using a template.
 Any text that cannot be matched to a component in the template will be added to the end of the Story in the order it is arranged in the InDesign Article.
 It is this order that you can control here.